Ocado to be paid £200m in deal to settle robot patent case

-In a statement on Saturday, Ocado Group plc, the automated supermarket company, said it and AutoStore have settled their long-running dispute over robot patents.
+In a joint statement released on Saturday, Ocado Group, the automated supermarket company, and AutoStore said they have settled their long-running dispute over robot patents.

 A High Court judge ruled in March that AutoStore’s “patents were invalid” and that, regardless, Ocado did not infringe them.

-Ocado have announced that AutoStore is to pay them £200 million, in 24 monthly instalments starting in July 2023, under the new settlement.
+AutoStore is to pay Ocado £200 million in 24 monthly instalments starting in July 2023 under the new settlement.

-Ocado said that both sides were withdrawing their actions against each other and had reached a deal in which both firms have freedom to access and use technology covered by each other’s pre-2020 patents.
+The statement, which was released by both companies, announces that they are withdrawing their actions against each other and have reached a deal in which both sides have freedom to access and use technology covered by each other’s pre-2020 patents.

+Mats Hovland Vikse, chief executive of AutoStore, said: “We are glad to have achieved a resolution that gives both companies opportunity and freedom to commercialise our extensive patent portfolios.

+“This settlement resolves our differences and allows us to continue focusing on our respective business goals.”

 Tim Steiner, Ocado Group chief executive, said: “I am pleased that we have worked together to resolve our differences and can now continue to focus on what we do best, innovating, developing and enabling partners to access world-beating technology.”